 I've pulled out those old manuscripts and dusted them off.
 I will Story Grid them and get them into final form before publishing them.
 Join me as I go through the journey, fixing the problems that stopped me in my tracks all those years ago.
 I'll be blogging my journey right here on my website.

-I'm from Honolulu, Hawaii…a gloriously beautiful archipelago smack in the middle of the Pacific Ocean.
+Although I now live on an old farm in New England, I'm originally from Honolulu, Hawaii…a gloriously beautiful archipelago smack in the middle of the Pacific Ocean (yes, I took the picture below!
+I grew up there!).
 I grew up watching a lot of anime, speaking Japanese, and not realizing that the rest of America doesn't do either of those things.
 My first trip to the U.S. mainland was when I flew out to Washington, D.C. for college.
 I think “culture shock” is an understatement for what I experienced there.

 I'm a 1987 graduate of Georgetown University's School of Foreign Service.
 I majored in international economics…what was I thinking?!
 I sampled the Wall Street analyst life for a bit afterwards but very quickly realized that…uh…it wasn't “me.”